-- 1. Implement the Wetland Conservation Act as the LGU and coordinate the activities of the Technical Evaluation Panel (TEP). - a.
-Hold TEP meetings monthly with partners - 2.
+- 1. Assist with the implement of the Wetland Conservation Act as a member of the Technical Evaluation Panel (TEP). - a.
+Attend TEP meetings monthly with partners - b.
+Assist with the preparation of Restoration Orders and Replacement Plans as identified in statute and rule and fulfil the role required for the SWCD TEP member. - 2.
 Support landowners seeking compliance with the Buffer Law and establishing buffers. - a.
-Install 100 acres of filter strips. - b.
-Complete inspections on 10% annually or review buffer parcels for compliance once per three years. - 3.
+Complete inspections on 10% annually or review buffer parcels for compliance once per three years. - b.
+Send notification of noncompliance to the County and BWSR on sites identified. - c.
+Send notice to County and BWSR on sites compliant. - d.
+Work with landowners to bring them into compliance working with the County and BWSR through this process. - 3.
 Improve land stewardship through Minnesota Ag Water Quality Certification Program. - a.
 Sign up at least 5 landowners per year into the program or 1,000 acres certified. - b.
 Educate the public on the program by providing materials to 20 new producers. - c.
 Write at least 2 articles to be used in newspaper or newsletter publications and social media. - 4.
 Protect surface water through Cost Share Program. - a.
-Install 10 water and sediment control basin structures. - b.
+Install 25 water and sediment control basin/erosion control structures. - b.
 Complete applications for Clean Water Fund or other grants to complete projects. - 5.
 Protect surface water through implementing an Urban Conservation Program. - a.
 Coordinate a project (implementation) with the City of Glenwood to improve storm water quality management and to protect Lake Minnewaska. - b.
-Educate the public about rain gardens, retention ponds, pervious vs. impervious surfaces through at least 2 articles and a workshop. - c.
+Coordinate a project (implementation) with the City of Lowry to improve storm water quality management. - c.
+Educate the public about rain gardens, retention ponds, pervious vs. impervious surfaces through at least 2 articles and a workshop. - d.
 Complete applications for Clean Water Fund or other grants to complete stormwater or conservation projects as needed. - 6.
 Protect surface water through implementing a Tree and Native Grass Sales Program. - a.
-Establish 5 field windbreaks. - b.
-Install 10 miles of weed control fabric. - c.
-Produce 2 annual publications which promote the District's Conservation Tree Program. - d.
-Promote conservation trees at the Pope County Fair. - e.
-Establish 10 farmstead shelterbelts. - f.
-Establish at least 2 Wildlife Habitat plantings. - g.
-Promote native grass plantings and install at least 100 acres. - h.
-Provide a variety of quality certified seed mixes to ensure germination rates. - i.
-Provide all landowners with knowledge of how to establish and maintain their own plantings by creating and distributing fact sheets on these practices. - 7.
+Install 5 miles of weed control fabric. - b.
+Produce 2 annual publications which promote the District's Conservation Tree Program. - c.
+Promote conservation trees at the Pope County Fair. - d.
+Promote native grass plantings and install at least 100 acres. - e.
+Establish 12 tree plantings includes all practice types. - f.
+Provide a variety of quality certified seed mixes to ensure germination rates.

+- g.
+Provide all landowners assisted with knowledge of how to establish and maintain their own plantings by creating and distributing fact sheets on these practices. - 7.
 Protect surface water through implementation of a Shoreline Enhancement and Restoration Program. - a.
 Educate and Promote Lakescaping to interested landowners. - b.
-Conduct three shoreline restoration projects for stormwater runoff control.

-- 8. Assist Pope County Land and Resource Management and the Pope County Feedlot Officer on feedlot issues. - a.
+Conduct three shoreline restoration projects for stormwater runoff control. - 8.
+Assist Pope County Land and Resource Management and the Pope County Feedlot Officer on feedlot issues. - a.
 Complete applications for Clean Water Fund or other grants to promote and cost share feedlot best management practices to reduce water pollution. - b.
 Assist in implementation of projects.